Otter-Taskification/otter/README.md

 The `OTF2_INCLUDE_DIR` and `OTF2_LIB_DIR` arguments should point to the include and library directories for OTF2.
 The default values assumed by Otter are `/opt/otf2/include` and `/opt/otf2/lib`.

-To build several example OpenMP programs with which you can test Otter, set `OTTER_WITH_EXAMPLES=ON`.
+To build several example OpenMP programs with which you can test Otter, set `WITH_EXAMPLES=ON`.
 You will need to also specify C++ and Fortran compilers which use the LLVM or Intel OpenMP library. **Note:** it is not advised to compile the examples with `gcc`/`gfortran` and then link them to `libomp` or `libiomp5` as this does not give access to the full range of runtime events needed by Otter.
 Doing this is likely to cause a corrupted trace to be created.
 For more details, see [this post](https://github.com/adamtuft/otter/issues/14#issuecomment-914156774).

+You can build tests by including `WITH_TESTS=ON`.
+These can be found in the `test` folder and executed with `ctest`.

 ### Using Otter